lachlanc/py-ardx/public/content/exercises/ex2.md

 ### Extra animations
 Bored of the default animation?
 Try modifying the timing of the `oneAfterAnother` function, or write your own animation function.

-### Confused?
-Don't worry!
-This exercise is about exploring what is possible so there is a lot going on here.
-We'll take a step back to simpler code for the next couple of exercises.

 <a id="more"></a>
 ## More